winton/also_migrate/README.markdown

 AlsoMigrate
 ===========

-Migrate multiple tables with similar schema.
+Migrate multiple tables with similar schema at once.

 Requirements
 ------------